 A New Kind of Identity Theft

 With tax-filing season now coming up, there's another kind of identity theft you should be watching out for: tax identity theft.
 In this scheme, identity thieves enter stolen personal information (primarily Social Security numbers) on fraudulent tax returns that claim tax refunds.
 They then cash the refund checks themselves, leaving the victims spending weeks or months trying to clear up the confusion with the IRS and get their own legitimate tax refunds.

-On its website, the FTC states that tax identity theft accounted for more than 43 percent of all identity theft complaints in 2012 — almost three times the percentage of complaints (15 percent) from just two years earlier.
-This makes tax identity theft “the largest category of identity theft complaints by a substantial margin,” the FTC notes.
+On its website, the FTC states that tax or wage identity theft accounted for more than 45 percent of all identity theft complaints in 2015 — driving an increase of 47 percent in complaints from 2014.
+This makes tax identity theft "the largest category of identity theft complaints by a substantial margin," the FTC notes.